wavefrontHQ/docs/pages/doc/logging_faq.md

 ## How Do I Know If the Proxy Receives Data?

-If you don't see your data on the Log Browser, you might not know if there's a problem with the log shipper or with the Wavefront proxy.
+If you don't see your data on the Logs Browser, you might not know if there's a problem with the log shipper or with the Wavefront proxy.

 To confirm that the Wavefront proxy is sending data, follow these steps: